jckuhl/ArrayLibrar/README.md

 All methods currently included do work (but they haven't been thoroughly tested) on at minimum string arrays.

+Maybe if I'm interested later on, I'll package this up so it's modular, like JavaScript's Lodash is, so you'd only have to import whichever functions you'd want to use.

 ## Usage
 Simply include the ArrayLibrary.java in your working folder.
 Maybe later I'll make into a proper package.
 Call a method as follows